S&DS Major FAQs

 You need to provide the DUS evidence demonstrating your proficiency in the course material.
 For example if you took a similar course elsewhere then provide information such as: syllabus, textbook, exams, problem sets, etc. In addition list any advanced courses you’ve taken at Yale that depend crucially on the course material.

-It is best to contact the instructor and ask if you have a suitable background for the course and whether the prerequisites are strict or not.
+It is best to contact the instructor and ask if you have a suitable background for the course, whether the prerequisites are strict or not, and whether prerequisities can be taken concurrently.

 The first step is to find an advisor.
 Ideally, a student will think of a research project, and then find a faculty member who is willing to help supervise it.
 The faculty member will often suggest changes to the proposed project.
 Other students find advisors by approaching faculty members they know and asking if they can propose projects.
 It is strongly advised that you identify your advisor and research project the semester before you enroll in S&DS 490-492.